seventhback777/arcade-machine/stats/about.md

-Previously, generate-stats.sh generated the target folder of the file, counted the number of cpp lines, contributors, commits, etc
+Previously, generate-stats.sh generated the target folder of the file, counted the number of cpp lines, contributors, commits, etc.